Alberta Highway 3: Gravelling and upgrades

 Traffic in Alberta had always driven on the right, but British Columbia (BC) had driven on the left until 1921.
 The switch eliminated confusion that had been occurring on the road in the vicinity of the provincial border when traffic had to switch from one side of the road to the other.
 The desire for a trans-Canada route that incorporated the Red Trail continued into the 1920s with the formation of the Trans-Canada Red Trail Association.
 Its president, Dr. O.F.
-Fansett, advocated for the road to be signed as "The Trans-Canada Red Trail" in addition to the existing red markings, and for the route be improved to an all-weather highway.
+Fansett, advocated for the road to be signed as "The Trans-Canada Red Trail" in addition to the existing red markings, and for the route to be improved to an all-weather highway.
 By the late 1920s, the Red Trail remained a dirt road between Medicine Hat and Taber, but work began on gravelling the Lethbridge to Macleod section in late 1928 and was completed in January 1929.
 Crews then moved west and began gravelling between Pincher Station and Macleod.
 The mountain pass into BC was not open during the winter, nor was the dirt section between Taber and Medicine Hat that had not yet been gravelled.
 By 1928, the highway was envisioned to be part of a trans-Canada trail that stretched from Vancouver to Halifax.
 A 1929 map of major highways published by the Alberta Development Board listed Highway 3 as part of a southern branch of the Trans-Canada Highway that ran from Medicine Hat to Vancouver via Princeton and Spences Bridge in BC.
 This route included portions of present-day Highways 5A and 8, as construction of a road connecting Princeton and Hope did not begin until 1930.
 The northern branch connected Medicine Hat to Banff via Calgary.